 |480-Temporarily unavailable||A conditional response from the VOIP server. such as max number of calls, max capacity, etc.|

 |-1-Unknown||This is a general 'catch-all' used when there isn't a valid HTTP response.|

 In this article I've avoided specific configurations, since the intent is education rather then a step by step guide.
 However, there are two outlying scenarios that come up with Voice and redundancy described below.
 These are 2 edge case scenarios with users trying to implement redundant voice profiles.
 In the first scenario, the servers need different bind addresses to get to one SIP Server.
-The second scenario is you are trying to give master and backup different sip servers.
+The second scenario is you are trying to give master and backup different sip servers or need to use separate extensions.
 These setups don't come up often through tickets but IT departments typically implement redundancy wherever they can.

 Ignition Redundancy with one voice notification profile

 This may look straight forward but there is a trick involved in this configuration.
 Notification profiles are mirrored between the master and backup gateways so they can't differ.
 In this case, you have to define a local bind address on both Ignition servers or just one for connectivity to the VOIP Server so you have to modify that gateways 'ignition.conf' file by adding the following line to the additional parameters and restarting your gateway.